google/backup-dr-custom-roles/README.md

-# Nearly Obsolete
+#  Obsolete

-This repository will shortly become obsolete.
+This repository is now obsolete.
 The OnVault role is no longer needed as a default role can be used instead:

 * **Backup and DR OnVault** :arrow_right: **Backup and DR Cloud Storage Operator**

-The Compute Engine Instance backups role will shortly be replaced, although currently the replacement role is still missing five permissions.
-When this is corrected then:
+The Compute Engine Instance backups role is no longer needed as a default role can be used instead:

 * **Backup and DR Compute Engine Instance Backups** :arrow_right: **Backup and DR Compute Engine Operator**

+Note that the Service Account used for Compute Engine Backups will also need the **Service Account User** role.

 # Custom role permissions